-Your NJ pain doctor will be your partner in care, so it is important to choose carefully from the doctors available to you.
+Your periodontists Rockland dental will be your partner in care, so it is important to choose carefully from the doctors available to you.
 In some managed care plans, you will generally be limited to choosing from only certain doctors; in other plans, some doctors may be “preferred,” which means they are part of a network and you will pay less if you use them.
 Ask your plan for a list or directory of providers.
-The plan may also offer other help in choosing.
+The plan may also offer other help in choosing a spinal stenosis surgeon.

 You can ask doctors you know, medical societies, friends, family, and coworkers to recommend doctors.
 You may also contact hospitals and referral services about doctors in your area.